inclusionAI/Ring/hybrid_linear/README.md

 ## Introduction

-Ring is a reasoning MoE LLM provided and open-sourced by InclusionAI, derived from [Ling](https://github.com/inclusionAI/Ling).
-We introduce Ring-lite-distill-preview, which has 16.8 billion parameters with 2.75 billion activated parameters.
-This model demonstrates impressive reasoning performance compared to existing models in the industry.
+Ring-lite-**linear**-preview is a hybrid-linear MoE LLM provided and open-sourced by InclusionAI, which has 17.1B parameters with 3.0B activated parameters.
+It is a long reasoning model based on hybrid-linear attention, achieving near-linear computational complexity and near-constant space complexity during inference.
+This model was converted from [Ling-lite-0220](https://huggingface.co/inclusionAI/Ling-lite), which adopts the softmax attention-based architecture.
+It matches the performance of DeepSeek-R1-Distill-Qwen-7B on standardized reasoning benchmarks while substantially reducing computational overhead in both training and inference phases.
+In certain generation speed tests based on vLLM, we observed that the throughput was more than doubled compared to softmax attention models of the same scale (e.g., Ling-lite).
+To the best of our knowledge, it is the first open-source hybrid-linear reasoning language model.

 ## Model Downloads